amplitude/Amplitude-TypeScript/CONTRIBUTING.md

 ### Solve an issue

-If you find any existing issues that you are intersted in fixing, you are welcome to open a PR and we will gladly review your changes.
+If you find any existing issues that you are interested in fixing, you are welcome to open a PR and we will gladly review your changes.

 ### Making Changes